How to Form an LLC in Florida: Everything You Need to Know

 Getting a business bank account also makes accounting and filing your taxes easier.
 A business credit card also permits you to differentiate personal expenses from business expenses.
 Business cards also help the company’s credit history, which can be helpful for raising money.

 If you need help with forming an LLC in Florida or elsewhere, you can post your legal need to UpCounsel’s marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.